dalu-wins/sc-news/README.md

 companies.
 All content on this app not authored by its developers or users are property of their respective owners.

-Any use of the source code of this project, including modifications, must fully comply with Star Citizen’s official guidelines for fan-made content.
-Please ensure you are familiar with these guidelines before using, distributing, or modifying any part of the code.
-Accordingly, this project is not licensed under any standard open-source license.

 Star Citizen®, Roberts Space Industries® and Cloud Imperium ® are registered trademarks of Cloud Imperium Rights LLC